eic/epic-prod/docs/RECO/24.05.2/index.md

             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:325
                 3to50deg , Sub-directory or File Count:319
+                45to135deg , Sub-directory or File Count:462
             2GeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:47
                 3to50deg , Sub-directory or File Count:150
+                45to135deg , Sub-directory or File Count:130
+                etaScan , Sub-directory or File Count:243
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:22
+                3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:25
             5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:129
+                3to50deg , Sub-directory or File Count:95
+                45to135deg , Sub-directory or File Count:117
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:22